 A. Energy as a Limiting Factor

-As AI continues to evolve and integrate into various aspects of daily life and industry, the infrastructure supporting these technologies becomes increasingly critical.
+As AI evolves, the infrastructure supporting these technologies becomes increasingly critical.
 Among the myriad of factors influencing the scalability and development of AI, energy consumption and computing resources stand out as pivotal.
-These elements not only dictate the pace at which AI can advance but also highlight potential disparities in the ability of different entities to influence the AI landscape.
+They dictate the pace at which AI can advance and also highlights potential disparities in the ability of different entities to influence the AI landscape.

 At the heart of AI's revolutionary capabilities is the need for substantial computational power.
 AI systems, particularly those based on deep learning algorithms, require immense amounts of data processing to train and operate effectively.
 This processing demands significant electrical power, making energy consumption a critical factor in the scalability of AI technologies.
 As AI models become more complex and widespread, the energy required to sustain these operations continues to soar, raising questions about the sustainability and environmental impact of AI's expansion.